Did you know many behavior changes in older dogs are the result of a medical condition?

 - Difficulty getting up and lying down

-A trip to the vet will help solve the mystery of what’s causing his aggressiveness, and a treatment plan can then be put in place.
+A trip to the vet can help solve the mystery of what’s causing his aggressiveness.
+If the cause is medical, a treatment plan can be put in place.

 Fears and Phobias

-As with so many behavior changes, vision and hearing loss, dementia and forms of anxiety can all contribute to fears and phobias (like a fear of thunder, or walking on certain surfaces).
+As with many behavior changes, vision and hearing loss, dementia, and anxiety can all contribute to your dog’s fears and phobias (like a fear of thunder or walking on certain surfaces).

-Dogs thrive on routine and consistency, so don’t make changes if you can help it.
+- Dogs thrive on routine and consistency, so don’t change if you can help it.

-You may like to redecorate, but your dog won’t appreciate it if it involves his stuff.
-Leave his bowls, blankets, and beds where they’ve always been.
-Keep walking and feeding him at the same time as always.
+- You may like to redecorate, but your dog may not appreciate it if it involves their stuff.
+Leave their bowls, blankets, and beds where they’ve always been.
+Keep walking and feeding them at the same time as always.

-Try keeping him away from what he fears, if that’s possible.
+- Try keeping them away from what they fear, if possible.
 It doesn’t mean it will always have to be this way.
 It might just be until the treatment kicks in.

-If he’s become more sensitive to noise, some calming music like “Through a Dog’s Ear” may help.
+- If they have become more sensitive to noise, calming music like “Through a Dog’s Ear” may help.

-Desensitization can help overcome the fear of noises like fireworks or thunderstorms, for example.
-Play a recording of the sound (you can find it on YouTube!) on super low volume.
+Desensitization can help overcome the fear of noises like fireworks or thunderstorms.
+To do this, you will play a recording of the sound (you can find it on YouTube) on super low volume.

-Don’t rush it, and if at any point he exhibits anxiety, go back to the volume level he was comfortable at and continue from there – slowly!!
+Don’t rush it, and if they exhibit signs of stress at any point, go back to the volume level they were comfortable at and continue from there – slowly!!

-Pheromone, natural calming agents, or anti-anxiety medications may be in order.
+Pheromone products, natural calming agents, or anti-anxiety medications may also be in order.

 Destructive Behavior

-- Is he destroying one particular thing or anything in his path?
+- Are they destroying one particular thing or anything in their path?

-- Any particular room, or he’s happy to have a go anywhere?
+- Any particular room, or are they happy to have a go anywhere?

 - Does this happen at a specific time of day?